Bernartice (Písek District): Administrative division

+Etymology

+The name Bernartice is derived from the personal name Bernart (a variant of Bernard), meaning "the village of Bernart's people".

 Geography

 Bernartice is located about 18 km northeast of Písek and 43 km north of České Budějovice.
 It lies in the Tábor Uplands.
 The highest point is a nameless hill at 531 m above sea level.
 The Smutná River flows along the eastern municipal border.
 There are several fishponds in the municipal territory.

 History

 The first written mention of Bernartice is from 1251.
+In the 1430s, when Mikuláš Krchlebec acquired Bernartice, it was already a market town.
+Among the most notable owners of the market town were the Prague Jesuits (in the years 1606–1773) and the Paar family (in the 19th century).

-During World War II, Bernartice was threatened by the arrival of the Nazis which would have given the village a similar fate as the nearby village Lidice, which was burned down.
+During World War II, Bernartice was threatened by the arrival of the Nazis which would have given the village a similar fate as the nearby village of Lidice, which was burned down.
 With the help of locals, 23 people were killed and five were sent to concentration camps.

 Transport

-The I/29 road from Písek to Tábor District passes through the market town.
+The I/29 road from Písek to Tábor District runs through the market town.